windyswsw/DataForNFVSDNExperiments/README.md

 ##License

-All the software programs are distributed under the terms of the [GNU General Public License v3](http://www.gnu.org/licenses/gpl-3.0-standalone.html).
+The dataset and all the software programs are distributed under the terms of the [GNU General Public License v3](http://www.gnu.org/licenses/gpl-3.0-standalone.html).

 ##When using this archive, please cite the above papers:

 @INPROCEEDINGS{IM,

-	AUTHOR = "W. Rankothge and J. Ma and Frank Le and A. Russo and J. Lobo", TITLE = "Towards Making Network Function Virtualization a Cloud Computing Service", BOOKTITLE = "IEEE IM 2015"}
+	AUTHOR = "W. Rankothge and J. Ma and Frank Le and A. Russo and J. Lobo",

+	TITLE = "Towards Making Network Function Virtualization a Cloud Computing Service",

+	BOOKTITLE = "IEEE IM 2015"}

 @INPROCEEDINGS{IEEESDN,

-	AUTHOR = "W. Rankothge and Frank Le and A. Russo and J. Lobo", TITLE = "Experimental Results on the use of Genetic Algorithms for Scaling Virtualized Network Functions", BOOKTITLE = "IEEE SDN/NFV 2015"}
+	AUTHOR = "W. Rankothge and Frank Le and A. Russo and J. Lobo",

+	TITLE = "Experimental Results on the use of Genetic Algorithms for Scaling Virtualized Network Functions",

+	BOOKTITLE = "IEEE SDN/NFV 2015"}